 The reason I mention this is that some people may be using an older type of mail delivery system called POP (which has largely been replaced by IMAP).
 Sometimes, POP accounts delete email on the server after it is downloaded to the device.
 Here’s my advice:

 Just to be safe, log into gmail.com before you delete your Gmail account from your iPhone and make sure all of your email is there.
 If you see the mail on the web interface, it’s on the server.
 If you don’t see your mail on gmail.com, I recommend you skip this step for now.
 99% of people reading this will see their email can take this step safely.

 How To Remove Your Gmail Account From Your iPhone or iPad

-To remove your Gmail account from your iPhone or iPad, go to Settings -> Mail, Contacts, Calendars, tap on your Gmail account, tap Delete Account, and tap Delete from my iPhone.
-Next, go back to Settings -> Mail, Contacts, Calendars, tap Add Account…, tap Google, and enter your account information.
+To remove your Gmail account from your iPhone or iPad, go to Settings -> Mail -> Accounts and tap on your Gmail account.
+Then, tap Delete Account.

 Gmail: Loading Again On Your iPhone And iPad

 Gmail is working again on your iPhone or iPad and you can send and receive email using the Mail app.
 If you’ve noticed your battery has been draining too, one of the biggest reasons is “Push Mail”, which I explain how to optimize in step #1 in my article about how to save iPhone battery life.

 This is one of those tricky problems that affects a lot of people, and now that you know the answer, give them a hand if you see that Gmail doesn’t work on their iPhone or iPad.
 If you’d like to leave a comment, I’d like to hear about which step fixed this problem for you.